-Our current partners include headline sponsors Hallmark Security, Macron - our teamwear partner, Reusch UK – the goalkeeping brand and Mind, our official charity partner.
+Our current partners include headline sponsors Hallmark Security, Macron - our teamwear partner, Reusch UK – the goalkeeping brand and RNLI, our official charity partner.

 The North West Counties League operates at Steps 5 & 6 of the national league system.
 Steps 1 & 2 is The National League, steps 3 & 4 is the Evo Stik League.

-The Hallmark Security Football League (NWCFL) operates at Steps 5 & 6 of The National League System and has been in existence for over 30 years.
+The Hallmark Security Football League (NWCFL) operates at Steps 5 & 6 of The National League System and has been in existence for 35 years.
 However, the history of the league goes back much further in football heritage.
 The league's formation in 1982 followed the amalgamation of two of the oldest leagues in English football history, The Lancashire Combination and The Cheshire League.
-Many of the trophies we currently use today were used in the original competitions, with the magnificent League Challenge Trophy dating back to the 1800's, a trophy which would not look out of place in the trophy cabinet of any Premier League team.
+Many of the trophies we currently use today were used in the original competitions, with the magnificent League Challenge Trophy and the equally impressive Premier Division Trophy dating back to the 1800's; trophies that wouldn’t look out of place in the trophy cabinet of any Premier League team.

-The League currently has 40 member clubs over two divisions.
+For the forthcoming season (2017/18) the League will have 45 member clubs over two divisions.
 Our clubs are at the heart of the communities in which they are based, with many achieving FA Standard Charter accreditation.
-As well as First teams, the majority of clubs also operate thriving reserve, development squad and youth football programmes with clubs being used for various community initiatives throughout the week.
+As well as First teams, the majority of clubs also operate thriving reserve, development squad and youth, and women/girls football programmes with clubs being used for various community initiatives throughout the week.

-The League's website, www.hallmarksecurityleague.com, has grown to become one of the biggest and most popular websites in semi-professional football with over 1.1 million visitors in season 2015/16 – higher than some league sites higher up the National League System.
+The League's website, www.hallmarksecurityleague.com, has grown to become one of the biggest and most popular websites in semi-professional football with over 1.2 million visitors in season 2017/18 – higher than some league sites further up the National League System.

 The League is also a front runner in the use of social media, adopting the use of Twitter in its infancy, and using this tool as a way of communicating directly with our football audience.
-The League Twitter account (@nwcfl) has almost 8,000 fol10owers and achieved an impressive 7.7m impressions last season.
+The League Twitter account (@nwcfl) has almost 11,500 followers and achieved almost 10m impressions last season.

 The Hallmark Security Football League is able to offer a variety of sponsorship packages suitable for all budgets and company sizes.
 The League is currently able to offer the following sponsorship deals: